Thomas Bracken: Literary career

-In early 1869 at the age of 25 he moved to Dunedin in New Zealand, where a volume containing a selection of poems he had written in Australia was published.
+In early 1869, at the age of 25, Bracken moved to Dunedin in New Zealand, where a volume containing a selection of poems he had written in Australia was published.
 While working as a shearer and at various odd jobs, he carried on writing, and published a small book of verses, Flights among the Flax.
 This was noticed in literary circles, and he won the Otago Caledonian Society's prize for poetry.

 Determined to enter journalism, Bracken took a staff position on the Otago Guardian.
 While at the Guardian he met John Bathgate who soon after, in 1875, established the Saturday Advertiser "to foster a national spirit in New Zealand and encourage colonial literature".
 Bracken also wrote for the Morning Herald and the Catholic The New Zealand Tablet.
 He was born into a Catholic family, but lapsed, and was a freethinker and a freemason.

 Bracken became editor and immediately began to encourage local writers; the Advertiser’s circulation reached 7,000 copies which was a notable achievement for that era.
 Encouraged by this literary and commercial success, Bracken contributed some of his own satire, humour and verse, including God Defend New Zealand, published in 1876, which became the national anthem.
 He wrote Not Understood in 1879.

 Although he often used the pseudonyms Paddy Murphy and Didymus, the prolific works under his own name soon became published worldwide and he became famous throughout Australia and New Zealand.
 Later publications of his works in bound editions included Flowers of the Freeland, Behind the Tomb and Other Poems (1871), The Land of the Maori and the Moa (or Lays of the Land of the Maori and Moa), Musings in Maoriland and Lays and Lyrics: God’s Own Country and Other Poems (1893).